 Safe Haven Wildlife Sanctuary located in Imlay, Nevada.
-The sanctuary was originally located nearly 2000 miles away on the outskirts of Chicago.
+The sanctuary was initially located nearly 2000 miles away on the outskirts of Chicago.

-The rescue zoo quickly grew too large to manage on the property and made the move west to 160 acres of prime Northern Nevada real estate.
-Recently expanded to 320 acres.
+The rescue zoo quickly grew too large to manage on the property and made a move west to 160 acres of prime Northern Nevada real estate.
+It was recently expanded to 320 acres.

 Many of the wild residents are former exotic “pets.”
-Several have come to Safe Haven as the result of major rescue efforts coordinated by agencies and sanctuaries nationwide.
+Several have come to Safe Haven as the result of significant rescue efforts coordinated by agencies and sanctuaries nationwide.